 Device support.
 It’s important to check that your VPN on Mac also works for iOS, Windows, Linux, Android, and anything else you or people you share the VPN with are using.

-Ready to see the top picks for the best VPN 2020?
+Now, ready to see the top picks for the best VPN 2023?

 Security: NordVPN for Mac

 While NordVPN is a good VPN client for Mac all around, it especially excels in providing an extra layer of security, known as the Double VPN — which encrypts all your data twice by passing it through two of their servers, in addition to other offerings like a secured chat and web proxies.